honggyukim/uftrace/doc/uftrace-dump.md

     options.

 \--kernel-only
-:   Dump kernel functions only without user functions.
+:   Show kernel functions only without user functions.

 \--event-full
 :   Show all (user) events outside of user functions.
 This option is only
     meaningful when used with \--chrome, \--flame-graph or \--graphviz options.

+\--event-only
+:   Show event data only.

 \--tid=*TID*[,*TID*,...]
 :   Only print functions called by the given tasks.
 To see the list of